 In order to learn how to design circuits and systems using transistors and other solid state devices, students of electronics are told in their courses how semiconductors function.
 The atomic structure of crystalline silicon is examined in its intrinsic and doped states.
 Discussion of energy levels, conduction band electrons and hole production quickly follow.
 Soon, the student encounters the PN junction, a basic building block of modern electronics, and learns about majority and minority carriers, depletion regions, barrier potentials, leakage current and other exotica.
-This information is intended to explain just how solid state devices really work, and it all ends up sounding quite obtuse.
-It sounds so complicated, in fact, that the student assumes that only a genius could design such devices and relegates him or herself to a lower paying engineering or technician job.
+This information is intended to explain just how solid state devices really work, and it can end up sounding quite obtuse.
+It may sound so complicated, in fact, that the student assumes that only a genius could design such devices and relegates him or herself to a lower paying engineering or technician job.
 This should not be the case!

 Recent investigation by this author has uncovered some startling facts:

-It is high time that the truth be told and this farcical academic sham be torn down!
+It is high time that the truth be told and this farcical sham be torn down!
 As an example, we shall see how a simple diode really works.

 So, you think a diode is composed of semiconducting material?
 Think again!
 One of the chief researchers at Bell labs in the 1940s and 50s was a certain Doctor Schlocking.
 After several experiments involving solid state diodes, Dr. Schlocking wrote in his diary:

 "This stuff don't work at all.
 Better go back to tubes before they can me.
 Ooops, must let the dog out."

 Schlocking was often pestered by his dog Melvin who reminded him of a small self-propelled dust mop, and who was approximately as clean.
 The diary continued: